dcomtois/summarytools/README.md

 Results can be

 -   Displayed in the *R* console as plain text
--   Rendered as *html* and shown in RStudio’s Viewer or in a Web Browser
+-   Rendered as *html* and shown in a Web browser or in RStudio’s Viewer pane
--   Written to / appended to plain text, *markdown*, or *html* files
+-   Written to, or appended to plain text, *markdown*, or *html* files
--   Used in *Rmarkdown* reports

 ## 1.3 Other Characteristics